jquery/contribute.jquery.org/pages/documentation.md

 If you have any questions about getting things set up or if you're not sure about how to address a problem with the documentation, we're here to help.

-The best place to get help is on [IRC](http://en.wikipedia.org/wiki/Internet_Relay_Chat) in the #jquery-content channel on [Freenode](http://freenode.net).
-If you're unfamiliar with IRC, you can use the [webchat gateway](http://webchat.freenode.net/).
+The best place to get help is in the [jQuery Chat](https://jquery.com/support/) on IRC or Matrix.

-In addition, the jQuery Content Team holds a [public meeting](http://jquery.org/meeting/) every two weeks on Freenode, at 1PM Eastern time in the `#jquery-meeting` channel.

-If IRC is not your thing, but you still want to get in touch, please use the site's GitHub repo or send us an e-mail to `content at jquery dot org`.
+If IRC is not your thing, but you still want to get in touch, please use the site's GitHub repo to report an issue.